Winged Eyeliner Tutorial

 Once you are happy with the way your eyeliner looks, apply your mascara and you are all done!

 Now that you have mastered the Winger Eyeliner technique, learn how to do a smokey eye look!
 While some smokey eye tutorials are a little heavy and sultry for the daytime, this Easy Everyday Smokey Eye Tutorial will simply show you how to dress up your everyday makeup look.
-Check out the video tutorial here: Easy Everyday Smokey Eye Tutorial
+Check out the video tutorial here: How to: Everyday Smokey Eye (Steps with Photos!)

 What eyeliner hacks do you know?